lakikishorsubba/rails_api/README.md

 ## login
 - login using credintials.
-- If invalid credintials added for 5 times then Your account is locked for 15min.
+- If invalid credintials are added for more than 5 times then Your account is locked for 15min.
 - Ihis is to prevent bruteforce.
 - It uses Devise :lockable module to lock attempt.